Lost River (film)

 Lost River is a 2014 American fantasy thriller film written, co-produced, and directed by Ryan Gosling, in his feature directorial debut.
-The film stars Christina Hendricks, Saoirse Ronan, Iain De Caestecker, Matt Smith, Ben Mendelsohn, Barbara Steele, and Eva Mendes.
+The film stars Christina Hendricks, Saoirse Ronan, Iain De Caestecker, Matt Smith, Ben Mendelsohn, Barbara Steele, and Eva Mendes (in her final film role).

 Principal photography began in Detroit on May 6, 2013.
 The film premiered in competition in the Un Certain Regard section of the 2014 Cannes Film Festival, and was released in the United States on April 10, 2015.

 Plot

-Single mother Billy (Hendricks) lives in a rapidly declining and crumbling Detroit neighborhood with her two sons: teenager Bones and toddler Franky.
+Single mother Billy lives in a rapidly declining and crumbling Detroit neighborhood with her two sons: teenager "Bones" and toddler Franky.
 While Franky is adored by both, Billy and Bones are emotionally distant from each other.

 Bones spends his time salvaging copper piping from local abandoned buildings to buy needed parts for his car, while avoiding the vicious and sadistic Bully.
 Bully is monopolizing all copper recycling in the area via intimidation and violence.
 When Bully catches Bones in his territory, Bones abandons his finds and flees.
 Later, Bones reclaims his duffle bag of copper and escapes Bully and his toady, but is now marked for violence.

 Meanwhile, his desperate mother Billy meets with the new mortgage banker, Dave, regarding the overdue predatory loan on her dilapidated and almost worthless family home.
 Unemployed, Dave offers Billy a mysterious job, without explaining its nature, only alluding to her physical beauty.

 A demolition crew begins tearing down the vacant houses in the neighborhood.
 Along with Bones, Billy, and Franky, three of the few remaining residents are Rat, her grandmother, and her pet rat, Nick.
 Rat's catatonic grandmother repeatedly watches her old wedding video, mourning her husband, who died while constructing the local reservoir dam decades ago.

 Bones discovers an overgrown road that leads under the lake.
-From Rat, he learns there was once a town & prehistoric dinosaur park where the reservoir now sits.
+From Rat, he learns there was once a town and prehistoric dinosaur park where the reservoir now sits.
 Rat believes they must bring a "beast" from the underwater town to break the "curse" plaguing their neighborhood.

 Dave's job offer leads Billy to a cabaret that Dave owns.
-Driven there by a friendly cabbie, she meets Cat (Mendes), who does a theatrical gore show.
+Driven there by a friendly cabbie, she meets Cat, who does a theatrical gore show.
 The show's appeal is a theatrical, gory "murder", where Cat is stabbed or bludgeoned repeatedly, "spraying blood" into the captivated and delighted audience.
 Later, backstage, Cat shows Billy around and discusses potential cabaret skills and acts for her.